sirehna/xdyn/doc_dev/dev_guide.md

 It is used on a Windows OS (Windows XP) and a POSIX OS (Ubuntu).

 # File repositories
-Because of the nature of the project, two GIT file repositories hosted on [Sir6](http://130.66.124.6/public/DOP/EtudesEnCours/ETI140043/) are be used :
+Because of the nature of the project, two GIT repositories hosted on [Sir6](ssh://git_simulateur@130.66.124.6/home/git_projets/simulator.git) are  used :

 * One that contains all developments performed during the project.
   It contains all the source code of